bindu-1805/nextJS/README.md

 ## Next.js Dashboard App

-A simple dashboard app having
+A simple dashboard app having,
-i)a public home page
+1. a public home page
-ii)a login page
+2. a login page
-iii)dashboard pages that are protected by authentication iv)The ability for users to add, edit and delete invoices.
+3. dashboard pages that are protected by authentication
+4. The ability for users to add, edit and delete invoices.